Creating a Basic Driving Robot#

 Be sure to read Visual Studio Code Tips before getting started!
 It will make your life a lot easier.

-private Final SparkMax leftLeader; - These will eventually hold the object values for SparkMaxes, their port numbers, and their motor type (brushed or brushless).
+These will eventually hold the object values for SparkMaxes, their port numbers, and their motor type (brushed or brushless).

 2) These are declared without values right now.